Researcher testing sample

 While we celebrate these achievements, we’re far from done.

-Our transformative North Druid Hills campus and hospital, set to open September 2024, will help accelerate our research efforts by creating dedicated space for breakthroughs to happen.
+Our transformative North Druid Hills campus and Arthur M. Blank Hospital, opened in September 2024, will help accelerate our research efforts by creating dedicated space for breakthroughs to happen.

 Together with our neighboring academic and scientific institutions, we’ll make even greater strides to ensure swifter recoveries, develop more effective treatments, and even discover cures.
 It’s not just a hospital we’re building.
 It’s a home for hope.